banhbaoxamlan/X230-Hackintosh/README.md

 - To install macOS follow the guides provided by [Dortania](https://dortania.github.io/getting-started/)
 - Useful tools by [CorpNewt](https://github.com/corpnewt) and [headkaze](https://github.com/headkaze/Hackintool)
-- Complete EFI is available in the [releases](https://github.com/banhbaoxamlan/X230-OpenCore-Hackintosh/releases/latest) page.
+- Complete EFI is available in the [releases](https://github.com/banhbaoxamlan/X230-OpenCore-Hackintosh/releases/latest) page
 - Please don't clone or download the master branch for daily use

 ## Hardware